-Hyperrealism is one of the visual styles of the twentieth century that systematically and purposefully return to depictive painting (Neue Sachlichkeit, socialist realism etc.).
-It does so having been enlightened by many styles; modernism, which freed art from the necessity of imitating the external world, abstract art, Duchamp's readymades, avant-garde promoting "art as life", politically and ideologically motivated styles (socialist and "capitalist" realism), minimalism, Noveau réalisme, pop-art, conceptual art, performance art and the principles of technical and media image (photography, film).
+Hyperrealism is one of the many visual styles of the twentieth century that systematically and purposefully return to depictive painting (Neue Sachlichkeit, socialist realism, photorealism etc.).
+It does so having been enlightened by many styles or (philosophical, creative) approaches; modernism, which freed art from the necessity of imitating the external world, abstract art, Duchamp's readymades, avant-garde promoting "art as life", politically and ideologically motivated styles (socialist and "capitalist" realism), minimalism, Noveau réalisme, pop-art, conceptual art, performance art and the principles of technical and media image (photography, film).
 It defines itself in a certain way in comparison to all those, including the classic realism of the nineteenth century, but it uses and manipulates the tools and means of them all.